 What does an equalizer app do?

 Disruptive innovation leads to market creation.
 Once the new market opens, it is a business’ responsibility to become active in that arena.
 Were disruptive technologies to exist alone in their industry, lack of competition would stagnate further innovation.
-Equalizer apps permit further innovation.
+Equalizer apps permit new change.
 They keep the game alive.

 Workable solutions brace for future shifts.
-Equalizer apps are not merely mimicry of new guns; rather, they build upon the new solution, however new it may be.
+Equalizer apps are not mere mimicry of new guns; instead, they build upon the new solution, however innovative it may be.
 Equalizer apps need to adjust with mobile design strategy in mind, because the future is hand-held, with no hand-holding.